 This is the big question.
 Do you need this new tip for your Cricut Maker?
-I would say if you are mainly doing paper crafts, stick with the deboss tip.
-If you want to branch out into other materials, the Cricut engraving tool is a great addition to your machine.
-If you love the look of projects like the copper and aluminum above, the engrave tip is really the only way to get that look!
+I would say if you are mainly doing paper crafts, stick with the Deboss Tip.
+If you want to branch out into other materials, the Cricut Engraving Tool is a great addition to your machine.
+If you love the look of projects like the copper and aluminum above, the Engraving Tip is really the only way to get that look!

-I hope this helps answer a few of the questions you might have when looking at the Cricut engrave tool.
-Now that you know how to use the Cricut engraving tool, what projects will you make with it?
+I hope this helps answer a few of the questions you might have when looking at the Cricut Engraving Tool.
+Now that you know how to use the Cricut Engraving Tool, what projects will you make with it?
 Be sure to join our Facebook group and share your success.
 You can also post any questions you have there as well.

 Love this post on the engraving tip for the Cricut Maker and want more ideas?
 Try the links below!